 Cocaine Addiction

-Cocaine Use Disorder is a complex condition involving repeated stimulant use despite harmful physical, psychological, and social consequences.
-While the term addiction often describes more severe stages, clinicians use Substance Use Disorder (SUD) to describe the broader medical condition and its impact on health, relationships, and daily functioning.
+Cocaine Use Disorder is a complex medical condition.
+It involves repeated stimulant use despite clear physical, psychological, and social harm.
+The term addiction often refers to more severe stages.
+Clinicians, however, use Substance Use Disorder (SUD) to describe the full clinical spectrum and its impact on daily life.

-At our clinical facility in Sarasota, Florida, we see the profound impact cocaine use disorder has on individuals and families throughout the Gulf Coast.
-Through medical expertise and compassionate, patient-centered care, we help people across Sarasota and Florida move toward stability, recovery, and improved health.
+At our clinical facility in Sarasota, Florida, we see the profound impact of cocaine use disorder every day.
+It affects individuals, families, and the broader community.
+Through medical expertise and compassionate, patient-centered care, we help individuals move toward stability, recovery, and improved health.

 What is Cocaine?